crossbrowsertesting/cbt-tunnel-nodejs/README.md

         Command line: 'cbt_tunnels --username USERNAME --authkey AUTHKEY --proxyIp PROXYIP --proxyPort PROXYPORT --proxyUser PROXYUSER --proxyPass PROXYPASS'
         Scripted: 'cbt.start({"username":"USERNAME","authkey":"AUTHKEY","proxyIp":"PROXYIP","proxyPort":"PROXYPORT","proxyUser:":"PROXYUSER","proxyPass":"PROXYPASS"},function(err){ if(!err) do stuff })'

+##### PAC File:
+    In lieu of specifying a specific proxy server, you may provide a proxy auto-config (PAC) file.
+    Each request made through your local machine will follow the routing directives listed in the PAC.
+If the HTTP_PROXY or HTTPS_PROXY options listed below are employed, they will take precedence in routing the connection from your local machine to CrossBrowserTesting.
+It does not make sense to use the above Proxy Server option alongside the PAC file option, but in the case that you do, the Proxy Server option will take precedence.
+You may specify a path to a file or a URL.

+    Basic usage:
+        Command line: 'cbt_tunnels --username USERNAME --authkey AUTHKEY --pac URL/PATHTOFILE'
+        Scripted: 'cbt.start({"username":"USERNAME","authkey":"AUTHKEY","pac":"URL/PATHTOFILE"},function(err){ if(!err) do stuff })'

 ##### Note:
     All flags may also be set as environment variables beginning with CBT_TUNNELS. e.g. Instead of typing --username, you may instead set the environment variable